Updated September 19, 2022

 When people are in the depths of despair… when they have concluded this world would be better off without them… when they are in such emotional pain they can’t think straight… to say suicide prevention, their death, is just up to them to get help is way too simplistic and avoids the complexity (and let’s be honest research) around suicide and prevention.

-It would like being telling someone having a heart attack that their life is up to them getting themselves to help with no one else understanding what is happening.
+It would be like telling someone having a heart attack that their life is up to them getting themselves help with no one else understanding what is happening.
 The idea is absurd and we don’t handle it that way.
 Do you know why we don’t?
 Because the next time someone was having a heart attack, others (who have never had experience with a heart attack) would down play it and tell the person they are fine… they are just being dramatic.
 We don’t do this because we know such language could mean life and death… we don’t because we don’t put the responsibility only on the one struggling… we all take it on… we have all been educated.

 Did you know why someone takes their life is incredibly complicated?
 I know you might be surprised because if you listen to the media or read Facebook (not the best source of accurate information), you hear all the time how one thing has caused suicide.
 It is normally from people not looking at data and the actually suicide rates… it is never from someone who has spent their life/career understanding and researching this topic.